-The bottom line for fancier restaurants and more exclusive bars such as The Hemingway Bar at the Ritz, or any bar that requires a reservation?
-Opt for semi-formal to formal attire: that means a dress, skirt, or well-ironed slacks, a nice shirt or top, jacket, and more formal footwear.
+The bottom line for fancier restaurants and more exclusive bars such as The Hemingway Bar at the Ritz, or any bar that requires a reservation, opt for semi-formal to formal attire.
+This means a dress, skirt, or well-ironed slacks, a nice shirt or top, jacket, and more formal footwear.

-Women shouldn't feel obliged to wear heels and men aren't generally expected to sport ties, even in fancier restaurants-- a shirt and jacket are generally fine.
-Again, however, it's recommended that you check ahead about dress codes in pricier restaurants and bars, just to be certain.
+Women shouldn't feel obliged to wear heels and men aren't generally expected to sport ties, even in fancier restaurants—a shirt and jacket are usually fine.
+Again, however, it's recommended that you check ahead about dress codes in pricier restaurants and bars, to be sure.

-Finally, if you've booked a formal dinner cruise on the Seine (one of the top 10 attractions we recommend on a first visit to Paris) make sure to observe the rules described above for pricier restaurants.
-Most of these require semiformal to formal dress for both men and women.
+Finally, if you've booked a formal dinner cruise on the Seine (one of the top 10 attractions we recommend on your first visit to Paris) make sure to observe the rules described above for pricier restaurants.
+Most of these require semi-formal to formal dress for both men and women.